jeff4/bionotes.github.io/ochem.md

 * 8/29: New issue of *Nature* about AlphaFold, deep learning, and protein folding
 * 8/30: Researched domain names
 * 9/05: Notes on Sections 4-14 (The Hammond Postulate) and 4-15 (Radical Inhibitors) p.
 151-156.
 Began sketching out Section 4-15: Reactive Intermediates p.
 156
+* 9/07: Prepped Stigmasterol for 9/08 IG post